School of Theater Class Notes

 Jim Eigo (Acting BFA 72), whose work as an AIDS activist was profiled in the recent Oscar-nominated documentary How to Survive a Plague, was a guest on a panel exploring the messages of the film and its impact on April 24, sponsored by the West Hollywood Library Foundation.
 The event was a benefit for the Foundation, for the National AIDS Monument and for the planned Dr. Michael Gottlieb HIV/AIDS Information Center.
 A screening of the film preceded the panel discussion.

-Playwrights' Arena is presenting the world premiere of Janine Salinas Schoenberg's new play, The Anatomy of Gazellas, with Cristina Frias (Acting MFA 11) and Elizabeth Frances Yoakem (Acting BFA 08), and featuring video by Keith Skretch (Scene Design MFA 12).
-The play runs from April 27 through May 19 (Friday and Saturday nights and Sunday matinees) at Atwater Village Theater.
+Playwrights' Arena presented the world premiere of Janine Salinas Schoenberg's new play, The Anatomy of Gazellas, with Cristina Frias (Acting MFA 11) and Elizabeth Frances Yoakem (Acting BFA 08), and featuring video by Keith Skretch (Scene Design MFA 12).
+The play ran from April 27 through May 19 at Atwater Village Theater.

 Jasmine Hughes (Acting MFA 12) appeared in The Tonganoxie Project, an immersive theatrical experience exploring the city of Tonganoxie, Kansas and the iconic play that it inspired: Bus Stop, by William Inge.
 Presented by the Middle Voice Theatre Company at New York's Royal Theatre at the Producer's Club, the project was presented from March 27 through March 31.